homing1923/centralite_elegance/README.md

 Centralite for home assistant

 Note:
+- this code should work with an eLite system
-- this developed using an Elegance system and is only setup to handle one system, not multiple, but could be easily modified to support a multi-system
+- this code tested using an Elegance system and is only setup to handle one system, not multiple, but could be easily modified to support a multi-system
-- Jetstream support is/will be a fork of this project given the slightly different commands and device addressing structure.
+- Jetstream support is/will be a fork of this project given the slightly different commands and device addressing structure. (coming soon)

 I'm new to HA and this was my first ever python project.
 I admit I don't understand everything in how this all works.
 Many thanks to pashar1's github repo for the structure and working light setup so I could largely mimic what was done to modify his scene & switch skeleton he already had stubbed.
 I've tried to document with comments things I learned.